-- Analyzing the challenges to be overcome in an export transaction.
+- Analyzing the challenges to overcome in an export transaction.

-- Detailing the steps necessary to start the export process.
+- Detailing the steps necessary to beginning the export process.

 Exporting can no longer be considered as just selling products from one country

-"Dynamic enterprise whereby the export company ensures the articles it exports
+"Dynamic enterprise whereby the export company ensures the products it exports

 reach the customer in a condition to fully satisfy the needs of the latter in the expectation of getting repeat business."